Michael-Rhodes/ADAPT/Documentation/project_discussion.md

 ## 2 Big Questions

  ### 1. How do we know that an APT is present?
- #### a.
-A struggle in answering this questions stems from the difference the types in malicious behavior.
-It's easier to detect bad behavior than pin point to APT specific behvaior.
+  We are trying to find difference between malicious APT behavior and non-APT behavior.
+If we know that it is an APT, its much easier to pin point which APT it is.

 ##